mugonation31/odin-recipes/README.md

 This is a basic recipe website.
 This website will have links to recipes.
-I will learn how to create boilerplate HTML stucture, use headers, paragraphs, links, images and commit my code to GitHub plus many more..
+I will learn how to create boilerplate HTML structure, use headers, paragraphs, links, images and commit my code to GitHub plus many more..